ArgonTheConqueror/CPE-487/Final_Project/README.md

 ### Current Bottlenecks:

 - [x] Determine the general parametres of the project
-- [ ] Research PDM and PCM formats
+- [x] Research PDM and PCM formats, especially the structure of a sigma-delta modulator
-- [ ] Acquire a sample of a PDM file for processing
+- [x] Acquire a sample of a PDM file for processing
 - [ ] Determine the capabilities of the Nexys-7 board for signal decoding and encoding
 - [ ] Examine the steps necessary to connect the decoding stage, the analogue stage, and the encoding stage
 - [ ] Determine the structure of the DSD64 file, especially whether it contains an uncompressed 1-bit audio stream or not